rb2nem/nem-dev-guide/website/content/02-about.md

 Running the script with `--help` will give you an overview of all its options.
 We'll take a look at the most used options.

 Before running the script, create a directory where the container will store its persistent data.
 This is needed to avoid a full blockchain download at every update of the image.
+This directory will also hold the network traces automatically captured with tcpdump in the nis container.

 The first time you run the script, it will: